yegor256/blog/_drafts/_review.md

   caption: ...
 ---

-When you review a pull/merge request from someone, do you checkout the branch and run the build?
+When you review a pull/merge request from someone, do you check out the branch and run the build?
 I usually don't, but [some people do](https://exceptionnotfound.net/should-code-review-include-manual-testing-depends-2/).
 Their obvious reason is: running a build, or even testing the product manually, helps find more important errors.
-Just looking at the source code may not reveal all visual defects just introduced to the HTML/CSS, for example.
+Just looking at the source code may not reveal all visual defects recently introduced to the HTML/CSS, for example.
-It's better to checkout the branch, start Apache, open the site in Chrome, and see what's broken.
+It's better to check out the branch, start Apache, open the site in Chrome, and see what's broken.
 Then, make a screenshot, attach it to the pull request, and return it back to the author.
 But I disagree with this, and here is why.